Queenie, Queenie, who's got the ball?

-"Queenie, Queenie, who's got the ball" also known as "ALLABALLA ALLABALLA" is a common children's playground game.
+"Queenie, Queenie, who's got the ball" is a common children's playground game.
 It is played with a ball by four or more players.

 A girl is picked to be "Queenie," and she turns her back on everyone else.
 "Queenie" then throws the ball over her shoulder and one of the other players needs to catch it or pick it up.
 Everyone, except "Queenie", puts their hands behind their backs so that "Queenie" does not know who has the ball.
 "Queenie" then turns around and the others shout: